 Basic components of these filter circuits are capacitors and inductors.
 As we know, reactances of inductor and capacitor depend on the frequency.
 As the frequency increases, reactance of inductor also increases but reactance of capacitor decreases.
 Various types of filter circuits are designed using these properties.
-Most used types are "T" type and " $\pi$ " type.
-These are shown in figure 18.1
+Most used types are "T" type and " π " type.
+These are shown in figure 10.1

 Two impedances (Z1 and Z2) are used in designing filter circuits.
-One of these is inductive reactance of inductor and the other one is the capacitive reactance of the capacitor.
-Best result will be gained if the filter circuit designs are made like in figure 18.1.
+One of them is inductive reactance of inductor and the other one is the capacitive reactance of the capacitor.
+Best result will be reached if the filter circuit designs are made like given in figure 10.1.
 Output of the circuit must be closed with a resistor.
 This resistance is called "Rout" or shortly "Ro";